Download eBooks & Wiring Diagrams (FREE)

 1. Trace the dimensions of each cushion piece with a marker and ruler.
 These will be your cut lines.

-2. Before cutting, make sure your blade is pointed straight down to ensure that you’ll be making a 90-degree angle.
+2. Before cutting, make sure your blade is pointed straight down to ensure you’ll be making a 90-degree angle.

 3. Go slow!
 Being meticulous goes a long way to getting great, accurate results.

-Select Cushion Cover Fabric
+Step 3: Select Cushion Cover Fabric

 So, when you’re wandering the aisles of the local fabric store, make sure to look for an ‘upholstery-grade’ fabric with a high double-rub count.

+What Is A ‘Double Rub’?
 Double rubs are used to measure the durability of a fabric.
 The higher the double rub count, the more resistant the fabric is to the ‘wear and tear’ of everyday use.
-Specifically, one double rub is counted as one back and forth motion.
+Specifically, one double rub is counted as one back-and-forth motion.

 In our van, our cushion fabric is rated for 50,000 double rubs.